lightningkite/Lasso/README.md

 displayed to a user though - that's something your template library of choice should do.

-#### Loud Names
+### Triggers
-**Lasso** normally updates the model silently so that a **Backbone** change event doesn't occur.
-In the event that you'd like a particular value to trigger the change event, you can specify that it should be loud.
+**Lasso** always updates the model silently so that a **Backbone** change event doesn't occur and the value of hasChanged() remains useful.
+Since the change event will never be triggered, a custom event is triggered for every update instead.

-    var options = {
-        loudNames: ['text-element']
-    };
-    someModel.lasso('#some-form', options);

-Now it's easy to hook into the regular **Backbone** event system to perform extra actions when certian fields change.
+    someModel.on('lasso:text-element', this.textElementUpdated, this);
+    someModel.lasso('#some-form');

+This event can be used to perform extra actions such as modifying the user interface based on the current user selection.